Skip to main content

 And We're Off!!!

 Arrrgh!
-Gotta reset my f-stop to bring all of the frame into focus.
+Gotta go back into camera settings on my iPhone to bring all of the frame into focus.
 Blast!

 Painting is underway on the 60 or so Minden Austrians, which are slated to become my version of the Anhalt-Zerbst Regiment of AWI renown.
 More or less indistinguishable from Austrians of the era really, right down to the red facings and turnbacks, but the eventual flags (already in my files) will set them apart.

-I went ahead and based coated all of them over a couple fof days using a mix of light gray and white acrylic gesso, next applying my usual basic alkyd oil flesh tone to the faces and hands.
+I went ahead and based-coated all of them over a couple of days lthe last week of August, using a mix of light gray and white acrylic gesso, before next applying my usual basic alkyd oil flesh tone to the faces and hands.
 In a day or two, I'll hit that with Army Painter Flesh Wash to tone things down a bit and bring some definition to the faces and hands.

 As usual, the plan is to focus on about 20 figures at a time, splitting the regiment roughly into thirds along with the color party and regimental staff.
-Depending on how things go, I might jump ahead to the next batch in the queue to tackle larger and easier areas before backtracking to take care of more detailed bits as the mood strikes me.
+Depending on how things go, I might jump ahead to the next batch in the queue to tackle larger and easier areas before bouncing to take care of more detailed bits as the mood strikes me.
 We'll see.
-Sometimes, and despite best intentions, one needs a mental break from the tiny details, and larger mindless areas of the figures provide a chance to catch one's mental breath while still moving forward with the project.
+Sometimes, and despite best intentions, one needs a mental break from the attending to the tiny details.
+Larger, relatively mindless areas of the figures provide a chance to catch one's mental breath while still moving forward with the project.

 And as a final caveat, based on a mistake I am really too old to have made, use brushes with good points!
 After painting the flesh tone yesterday, I stupidly grabbed a cheap brush to paint the black items late in the evening.
 While painting the hats around the faces, flecks on black from stray bristles got all over the foreheads and cheeks on several figures.
 What was I thinking?